rfabbri/minus/README.md

 trifocal minimal problems from points and lines are of importance (as in curve-based structure from motion, where lines are tangents to curves).
-As of this date, such problems are too high degree to be solved symbolically, while being low enough degree to allow a global technique rather than local Levenberg-Marquardt.
+As of this date, such problems are too high degree to be solved symbolically, while being low enough degree to allow a global technique rather than the usual local Levenberg-Marquardt in structure from motion that requires an initialization.

 Minus is split into three parts:
-- An efficient library for use in your C++ programs, no dependencies beyond C++ standard and the seeemless Eigen library
+- An efficient library for use in your C++ programs, no dependencies beyond C++ standard and the seamless Eigen library
 - A simple commandline program easy to interface with other programs (eg, Matlab and Macaulay2)
 - Optional: extensive tests useful for tuning the algorithm to a machine architecture and compiler.
 These are disabled by default, and requires [VXL core library](https://vxl.github.io) (*optional* - most users don't need this).